-The Inside Passage of Alaska is almost unbelievable.
-And the best way for you to take in endless wilderness is on a cruise aboard the David B. We’ll take you through channels and into coves and anchorages that are far off the beaten path.
-You’ll be able to experience the magic of Alaska which is solitude and wilderness.
+The Inside Passage of Alaska is almost unbelievable and the best way for you to take in endless wilderness is on a cruise aboard the David B. We’ll take you through channels and into coves and anchorages that are far off the beaten path.
+You’ll be able to experience the magic of Alaska with its solitude and wilderness.
 Take a break from the hustle and bustle of everyday life and immerse yourself in the quiet of nature, where you can take the time to watch whales feed, bears forage and birds soar.
 A cruise on the David B is unscripted and it’s a vacation that you’ll wish will never end.

 Juneau to Taku Harbor

 You’ll board the David B at noon in Juneau at the Intermediate Vessel Float in downtown.
 Once your luggage is stowed and after a brief orientation, Captain Jeffrey will start up the David B’s antique Washington Iron Works engine and soon you’ll will be cruising down Gastineau Channel heading for Taku Harbor.

 Once the anchor is down, you’ll have a chance to go ashore and explore the remains of an abandoned cannery.
 Much of the machinery has been altered to make a renegade outdoor sculpture garden.
 Taku is also home to black bears that often come to the beach to feed.